After War Gundam X: Reception

-According to Japan's Weekly The Television magazine, the series' terrestrial broadcast ratings peaked at 6.2% with the first episode, then declined drastically over the first ten episodes, and averaged 4.3% during the first two quarters.
-A decision was made to cut the series short from the planned full year run to the final 39-episodes.
-In the key Kanto region, the show was moved in its TV Asahi broadcast from a Friday afternoon 5:00 PM timeslot to a Saturday morning 6:00 AM timeslot starting with episode 27.
-The show lasted 39 episodes of its intended 49.
+According to Japan’s Weekly The Television magazine, the series’ terrestrial broadcast ratings reportedly peaked at 6.2% with the first episode, then declined over the first ten episodes, averaging 4.3% during the first two quarters.
+A decision was subsequently made to shorten the broadcast from a planned year to a final 39 episodes; Sunrise’s official catalog confirms a 39-episode run from April 5 to December 28, 1996 on TV Asahi.
+In the key Kantō market, the TV Asahi broadcast was also moved from a Friday 5:00 p.m. slot to Saturday 6:00 a.m. beginning with episode 27, a change noted in period summaries of the show’s performance.